 Oh, he maybe only meant that she benefits from the legacy of violence against black people in an oblique, diluted, and debatable way, such as the ubiquitous condition called white privilege?
 In that case, is that bad enough of a thought crime to destroy her work?
 If all white people have white privilege, can we destroy all of their work if it comes under scrutiny?

 [Incidentatlly, white privilege, if you look at the examples given of it (ex., you don’t get pulled over for driving while white), is usually really just black underprivilege.
 Significantly, the solution to black underprivilege is to elevate blacks, while the solution to white privilege is to beat down whites, which is what we are seeing here.
 Privilege is something extra, above the average, which people can easily live without.
-NOT getting pulled over without probably cause is not a privilege, it is the absense of a disadvantage.
+NOT getting pulled over without probable cause is not a privilege, it is the absense of a disadvantage.
 Call it the latter and people don’t get upset.
-Call it the former, in flagrant disregard of what the word actually means, and people get upset.]
+Call it the former, in flagrant disregard of what the word actually means, and people get ruffled.]

 There must be something more.
 Does Dana get a check in the mail when innocent black people are killed?
 Who benefits from evil in their society?
 Maybe for her, whatever alleged benefits she gets aren’t worth it.
-This reminds me of the classic sci-fi short story, “The Ones Who Walk Away From Omelas“, by Ursula K. Le Guin, in which there’s a lovely society called Omelas in which everything is fine but there’s one little kid that has to suffer intensely for this to be so, and some people, the ones who walk away, give up paradise rather than achieve it through the misery of another.
+This reminds me of the classic sci-fi short story, “The Ones Who Walk Away From Omelas“, by Ursula K. Le Guin.
+In the story there’s a lovely society called Omelas in which everything is fine but there’s one little kid that has to suffer intensely for this to be so, and some people, the ones who walk away, give up paradise rather than achieve it through the misery of another.
 Surely if a society permits murdering its citizens because of their race, it is a corrupt and unsafe society, which is part of why I don’t support capital punishment.
 Thus, I think it’s debatable that aware whites who want to live in a moral society that respects the social contract gain from that society being selectively immoral and brutal.

 There may be some nuts in a trailer park with neck-beards, confederate flags, and a poster of Alex Jones on the wall.
-No wait, a poster of, uh, Richard Spencer.
+No, wait, a poster of, uh, Richard Spencer.
 And pit bulls that crap on the carpet.
 What kind of beer do they drink?
 Pabst Blue Ribbon?
 I can do better.
 They have a pet python (that also shits everywhere).
 Maybe they are who you are after.
 I doubt they make paintings, though.

 Related: See my article on Richard Spencer here: The Sad Racist Specter of Richard Spencer.